cloudnative-pg/cloudnative-pg/docs/src/backup_recovery.md

     for Kubernetes does not support the gateway feature.
 As such, we will use a `deployment` instead.

-The MinIO deployment will the use cloud storage credentials to upload objects to the remote bucket and relay backup files to different locations.
+The MinIO deployment will use cloud storage credentials to upload objects to the remote bucket and relay backup files to different locations.

 Here is an example using AWS S3 as Cloud Object Storage: